MicrosoftDocs/cpp-docs/docs/windows/comptr-asiid-method.md

  An interface ID.

  `p`
- If supported, a doubly-indirect pointer to the interface specified by the `riid` parameter; otherwise, a pointer to IUnknown.
+ If the object has an interface whose ID equals `riid`, a doubly-indirect pointer to the interface specified by the `riid` parameter; otherwise, a pointer to IUnknown.

 ## Return Value
  S_OK if successful; otherwise, an HRESULT that indicates the error.